moyano83/Kafka-definitive-guide/README.md

 As a developer, you must still be able to handle other types of errors.
 These include:

-    *Nonretriable broker errors such as errors regarding message size, authorization errors, etc.
+    * Nonretriable broker errors such as errors regarding message size, authorization errors, etc.
-    *Errors that occur before the message was sent to the broker—for example, serialization errors *Errors that occur when the producer exhausted all retry attempts or when the available producer's memory is filled to store messages while retrying
+    * Errors occured before the message was sent to the broker—for example, serialization errors
+    * Errors occured when the producer exhausted all retry attempts or when the available producer's memory is filled to store messages while retrying

 ### Using Consumers in a Reliable System